Some Decry Glitz of Thompson Blastoff – Yahoo! News

 The national and most local media were barred from the tribute to the groundbreaking writer who was credited, along with Tom Wolfe and Gay Talese, with helping pioneer New Journalism — he dubbed his version “gonzo journalism” — in which the writer was an essential component of the story.

-His only son, Juan Thompson, said the hundreds of celebrities, including actorsand , musician and former Democratic presidential nominees George McGovern and Sen. , wouldn’t have felt comfortable with the press around.
+His only son, Juan Thompson, said the hundreds of celebrities, including actors Johnny Depp and Bill Murray, musician Lyle Lovett and former Democratic presidential nominees George McGovern and Sen. John Kerry, wouldn’t have felt comfortable with the press around.

 Depp, who played Thompson in the 1998 film adaptation of “Fear and Loathing in Las Vegas,” paid for the $2.5 million extravaganza.
 Depp and Juan Thompson embraced as the ashes fell to the ground.